 : Group like items together, and store baking pans on the side to save room.

-- Via Chez Larsson: Label all containers containers and use a lazy susan for spices.
+- Via Chez Larsson: Label all containers and use a lazy Susan for spices.

 - Via Better Homes & Gardens: Give small appliances their own special storage place with pull-out cabinet drawers.